minhtran241/mojo-playground/README.md

 ### Packages

-A Mojo package is just a collection of Mojo modules in a directory that includes an `__init__.mojo` file.
-By organizing modules together in a directory, you can then import all the modules together or individually.
-Optionally, you can also compile the package into a `.mojopkg` or `.📦` file that's easier to share and still compatible with other system architectures.
+A Mojo package is essentially a collection of Mojo modules within a directory structure, accompanied by an `__init__.mojo` file.
+This systematic arrangement facilitates the importation of modules either as a whole or individually.
+Moreover, there's the option to compile the package into a more portable `.mojopkg` or `.📦` file format, which ensures compatibility across various system architectures.

+### Importing Packages and Modules

+Importing a Mojo package and its constituent modules can be accomplished in two ways:

+1. **From Source Files:**
+   - When importing directly from source files, the directory name is utilized as the package name.

+2. **From Compiled Package Files (.mojopkg/.📦):**
-You can import a package and its modules either directly from source files or from a compiled `.mojopkg/.📦` file.
-It makes no real difference to Mojo which way you import a package.
-When importing from source files, the directory name works as the package name, whereas when importing from a compiled package, the filename is the package name (which you specify with the [mojo package](https://docs.modular.com/mojo/cli/package.html) command—it can differ from the directory name).
+   - Importing from a compiled package involves using the filename as the package name, as specified during the compilation process using the [mojo package](https://docs.modular.com/mojo/cli/package.html) command.
+This filename might differ from the directory name.

+Regardless of the method chosen, Mojo treats both approaches equally, ensuring flexibility in the importation process.

 ## References